Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

-As before $u$ and $v$ are sections of suitable line bundles.
-Thus Equation \eqref{eq:mir11} defines a conic fibration over the abelian surface $\C^2/(\Z^2\oplus\Omega \Z^2)$ with discriminant being the genus $2$ curve, called the {\it mirror curve}, given by the zero locus of the genus $2$ Riemann theta function $\Theta_2$.
-The function $\Delta(\Omega)$ is the generating function of the open Gromov--Witten invariants of a Lagrangian torus fiber of a SYZ fibration of $X_{(1,1)}$.
-It is a 3-dimensional analog of the generating function $\phi(q)$, and Equation \eqref{eq:mir11} is a 3-dimensional analog of the defining equation in Theorem \ref{thm:root-YZ-intro}.
-The higher dimensional generalizations of $\Delta(\Omega)$ are also considered in Theorem \ref{thm:mir_X_1}.
-They have interesting modular properties (Proposition \ref{prop:modular}), and we anticipate that they are closely related with the higher genus Siegel modular forms, generalizing the Dedekind eta function.
+As before $u$ and $v$ are sections of suitable line bundles on the abelian surface $\C^2/(\Z^2\oplus\Omega \Z^2)$.
+Thus Equation \eqref{eq:mir11} defines a conic fibration over $\C^2/(\Z^2\oplus\Omega \Z^2)$ with discriminant being the genus $2$ curve, called the {\it mirror curve}, given by the zero locus of $\Theta_2$.
+The function $\Delta(\Omega)$ is a 3-dimensional analog of the generating function $\phi(q)$ and its higher dimensional generalizations are also considered in Theorem \ref{thm:mir_X_1}.
+They have interesting modular properties (Proposition \ref{prop:modular}), and we anticipate that they are closely related with the higher genus Siegel modular forms.

-Mirror symmetry provided in Theorem \ref{thm:mirIntro} can be understood geometrically as follows.
-The local Calabi--Yau 3-fold $X_{(1,1)}$ can be regarded as a partial compactification of (an analytic open subset of) the resolved conifold $\mathcal{O}_{\PP^1}(-1)^{\oplus2}$, whose mirror curve is a $4$-punctured $\PP^1$ by the work of Hori--Iqbal--Vafa \cite{HIV2} (the left figure of Figure \ref{fig:MirrorCorresp4}).
+In the physics literature \cite{HIV}, Hollowood--Iqbal--Vafa constructed the local Calabi--Yau 3-fold $X_{(1,1)}$ in a physical way and asserted that its mirror is given by the zero locus of the genus $2$ Riemann theta function.
+Their supporting arguments are based on $3$ different techniques: matrix models, geometric engineering and instanton calculus.
+They relate $X_{(1,1)}$ with the geometry of the resolved conifold $\mathcal{O}_{\PP^1}(-1)^{\oplus2}$, whose mirror curve is a $4$-punctured $\PP^1$ (Hori--Iqbal--Vafa \cite{HIV2}).

-The partial compactification $X_{(1,1)}$ is intuitively constructed by identifying the opposite sides of the toric web diagram (the right figure of Figure \ref{fig:MirrorCorresp4}).
-Then its mirror curve is a full compactification of the $4$-punctured $\PP^1$ by gluing the punctures in pairs, forming a genus $2$ curve.
+As we will see in Section \ref{section: 3-fold}, $X_{(1,1)}$ is intuitively constructed by gluing the opposite sides of the toric web diagram of $\mathcal{O}_{\PP^1}(-1)^{\oplus2}$.
+Accordingly its mirror curve becomes a genus 2 curve constructed by gluing the punctures of the $4$-punctured $\PP^1$ in pairs.

-The mirror Equation \eqref{eq:mir11} indeed embeds the mirror curve into its Jacobian surface as the theta divisor by the Abel--Jacobi map.
-We observe that the complex moduli space of the SYZ mirror has a rich structure, which can be studied via the toroidal Torelli map $\bar{\mathfrak{t}} : \overline{\mathcal{M}}_2 \rightarrow \overline{\mathcal{A}}_2$, where $\overline{\mathcal{M}}_2$ is the the moduli space of stable genus $2$ curves and $\overline{\mathcal{A}}_2$ is the Voronoi compactification of the moduli space $\mathfrak{H}_2/\Sp_4(\Z)$ of principally polarized abelian surfaces.
-For instance, the large complex structure limit corresponds to the stable genus $2$ curve obtained by gluing $2$ copies of $\PP^1$'s at 3 points.
-It is contained in the maximal degeneration of the abelian surfaces (gluing of $2$ copies of $\PP^2$'s along 3 $\PP^1$'s) as the theta divisor (the left figure of Figure \ref{fig:LCSL}).